System Configuration API

 import type { AdminUIConfig } from '@keystone-next/types';

-config option configures the Admin UI which is provided by Keystone.
+The ui config option configures the Admin UI which is provided by Keystone.

-It has a TypeScript type of AdminUIConfig
+It has a TypeScript type of AdminUIConfig.

 This config option is for top level configuration of the Admin UI.

-Fine grained configuration of how lists and fields behave in the Admin UI is handled in the lists
+Fine grained configuration of how lists and fields behave in the Admin UI is handled in the lists definition (see the Schema API for more details).

 Options:

-): This function controls whether a user is able to access the Admin UI.
-It takes aKeystoneContext
+isDisabled(default:false): IfisDisabledis set totruethen the Admin UI will be completely disabled.isAccessAllowed(default:(context) => !!context.session): This function controls whether a user is able to access the Admin UI.
+It takes aKeystoneContextobject as an argument.

 Advanced configuration: